Central nervous system depression: Causes

 Central nervous system depression is generally caused by the improper or excessive use of depressant drugs such as opioids, barbiturates, benzodiazepines, general anesthetics, anticonvulsants, and certain sleep medications.
-These drugs, although useful for treating severe cases of depression that may manifest as CNS depression, can easily be misused.
+These drugs, although useful for treating certain medical conditions, can easily be misused.
 The medications above depress the functions of the spinal cord and brain, both vital components of the central nervous system.
 In cases of misuse due to addiction, accidents, or unregulated dosage increases, individuals can very easily slip into unconscious coma states because neural activity drops below safe levels.

 Other causes of central nervous system depression are metabolic disturbances such as hypoglycemia.
 Because the brain relies so heavily on glucose for normal functioning, a hypoglycemic state that severely deprives the brain of glucose would damage the brain's fuel sources.
 In most cases, specific neurobiological systems are set in place to produce defensive actions in response to such drops in glucose concentrations in attempts to raise concentrations back to normal functioning levels.
 However, in rare cases, if hypoglycemic episodes cause CNS depression that goes unchecked, brain death can be fatal.